How to Accept Recurring Payments With 7 Top Payment Processors

 - Subscription services or club sales: Wine-of-the-month clubs and store loyalty programs can use recurring payments to automate monthly club sales or fees.

-Online recurring payment solutions are ideal for:
+Online recurring payment solutions are ideal for the following:

 - Subscription box businesses: Subscription box sellers use online websites and marketplaces to sell subscriptions, then automatically run recurring charges for subscribers before shipping scheduled boxes.

-- E-learning academies: E-learning businesses make online course content and instruction accessible on an ongoing basis via an online checkout with scheduled recurring payments.
+- e-Learning academies: e-Learning businesses make online course content and instruction accessible on an ongoing basis via an online checkout with scheduled recurring payments.

 - Membership blogs with restricted content: Informational bloggers can manage access to members-only content using recurring membership payments.